luiscruz/course_sustainableSE/2026/p1_measuring_software/g23_json_orjson.md

 This question addresses the primary objective of our study: determining whether orjson offers measurable energy savings over the standard library.
 By measuring total energy consumption in Joules, we obtain a direct, hardware-level metric that captures the full energy cost of each operation.

-**RQ2.** How do the energy-saving benefits of `orjson` scale as the volume of the dataset increases (e.g., comparing 10MB vs. 100MB files)?
+**RQ2.** How do the energy-saving benefits of `orjson` scale as the volume of the dataset increases (e.g., comparing 1 GB vs. 5 GB files)?

 This question explores whether the relationship between library choice and energy consumption is consistent across different workload sizes.
 Understanding scaling behavior is crucial for extrapolating our findings to real-world applications, where dataset sizes vary significantly.